ChriWalsh/LocalVolatilityModelling/README.md

 # LocalVolatilityModelling

-Date: 21.01.2022
+Date: 02.02.2022

-This repository contains the R code to run the application in the conditionally accepted article:
+This repository contains the data set and the R code to run the application in:

-Walsh, C.P.  and Vogt, M. (2022+) "Locally Stationary Multiplicative Volatility Modelling" *Journal of Business Economics and Statistics*
+Walsh, C.P.  and Vogt, M. (2022), "Locally Stationary Multiplicative Volatility Modelling" *Journal of Business Economics and Statistics*, Online at https://doi.org/10.1080/07350015.2022.2036612

 The code used for computing the smooth backfitting estimators is based on C code (originally written by Berthold Haag).